 One of RAGBRAI's early and most beloved leaders, Jim Green, has died

 Fly along the RAGBRAI route in this drone video as riders make their way to the midpoint town of Kalona.
-Brian Powers, Michael Zamora, The Register
+Des Moines Register

 James “Greenie” Green, the energetic, passionate and talkative longtime RAGBRAI chief, died Sunday.